AdobeDocs/asset-compute.en/help/test-custom-application.md

 ```

 <!-- TBD
-To run tests for a custom worker, run `adobe-asset-compute test-worker` command in the root of the custom worker application application.
+To run tests for a custom application, run `adobe-asset-compute test-worker` command in the root of the custom application application application.

 Document interactively running `adobe-asset-compute` commands `test-worker` and `run-worker`.
 -->

-This runs a custom unit test framework for Asset Compute worker actions in the project as described below.
+This runs a custom unit test framework for Asset Compute application actions in the project as described below.
 It is hooked up through a configuration in the `package.json` file.
 It is also possible to have JavaScript unit tests such as Jest. `aio app test` executes both.

-The [aio-cli-plugin-asset-compute](https://github.com/adobe/aio-cli-plugin-asset-compute#install-as-local-devdependency) plugin is embedded as development dependency in the custom worker app so that it doesn't need to be installed on build/test systems.
+The [aio-cli-plugin-asset-compute](https://github.com/adobe/aio-cli-plugin-asset-compute#install-as-local-devdependency) plugin is embedded as development dependency in the custom application app so that it doesn't need to be installed on build/test systems.

-### Worker unit test framework {#unit-test-framework}
+### Application unit test framework {#unit-test-framework}

-The Asset Compute worker unit test framework allows to test workers without writing any code.
-It relies on the source to rendition file principle of workers.
+The Asset Compute application unit test framework allows to test applications without writing any code.
+It relies on the source to rendition file principle of applications.
 A certain file and folder structure has to be setup to define test cases with test source files, optional parameters, expected renditions and custom validation scripts.
 By default, the renditions are compared for byte equality.
 Furthermore, external HTTP services can be easily mocked using simple JSON files.

 ### Add tests {#add-tests}

 Tests are expected inside the `test` folder at the root level of the AIO project.
-The test cases for each worker should be in the path `test/asset-compute/<worker-name>`, with one folder for each test case:
+The test cases for each application should be in the path `test/asset-compute/<worker-name>`, with one folder for each test case:

 ```yaml
 action/